dhansel/IECDevice/README.md

   If write() is **not** overloaded, fast-save performance will be several times slower than otherwise. write() is allowed to take an indefinite amount of time.

+## IECStringDevice class reference

+This is a convenience class that allows you to quickly implement devices that receive commands as a string from the computer and can also respond with a string.
+A device implemented using this class has a receive buffer where it will receive a command.
+Once a command has been received, no other commands can be received until the current command has been processed.
+The IEC bus will be blocked if the computer attempts to send another command.
+Once the command has been processed the bus will be released and the next command is received.
+The following functions may/must be called from your code:

+- ```IECStringDevice(uint8_t devnum, bool convertPETSCII)```
+  Constructor for the IECDevice class, devnum is the IEC bus device number that the device should respond to.
+Valid device numbers on the IEC bus range from 4 to 30.
+If the convertPETSCII parameter is "true" then strings received from the computer are converted from PETSCII to ASCII and strings sent to the computer are converted from ASCII to PETSCII.

+- ```const char *getCommand()```
+  If a command was received from the computer then this function returns a non-null pointer to the memory buffer containing the command.
+The buffer is temporary and will be overwritten when the next command is received.
+A call to getCommand() marks the current command as processed.
+  It is recommended to either copy the command to a more permanent location or completely process it before the next call to IECBus::task().

+- ```void setResponse(const char *format, ...)```
+  Sets a response to send to the computer the next time it requests data from the device.
+  Uses standard "printf" formatting rules.
+After the response is sent to the computer it will be cleared.
+If a response was already set but not yet read then the previous response will be replaced with the new response.

+- ```bool responseBufferEmpty()```
+  Returns true if either no response has been set yet or the computer has finished reading the previous response, i.e. the device is ready to accept another call to setResponse().

+- ```void setDefaultResponse(const char *s)```
+  Sets a string that should be sent to the computer if data is requested but no call to setResponse() has been made since the last time the computer requested data.

+- ```void setDeviceNumber(uint8_t devnum)```
+  Changes the device's device number on the IEC bus.
+Valid device numbers on the IEC bus range from 4 to 30.
+This function can be called at any time, the device will respond to the new device number immediately at the next bus transmission.

+- ```void setActive(bool active)```
+  Allows to deactivate a device without detaching it from the bus entirely.
+An inactive device will not respond to any bus requests.

+The following functions can be overloaded in the derived device class to implement the device functions.
+None of these function are *required*.
+For example, if your device only receives data then only the canWrite() and write() functions need to be overloaded.

+- ```void begin()```
+  This function will automatically be called by IECBusHandler::begin(), if the IECDevice is already attached to the IECBusHandler at that point.
+Otherwise it will be called when the device gets attached by the IECBusHandler::attachDevice() call.
+  If you overload this function, make sure to call IECDevice::begin() from within your overloaded function.
+- ```void task()```
+  This function will automatically be called on every execution of IECBusHandler::task(), once for all attached devices.
+  It can be used to handle device-specific periodic tasks.
+  If you overload this function, make sure to call IECDevice::task() from within your overloaded function.
+- ```bool processCommand(const char *command)```
+  This function will automatically be called whenever data has been received from the computer.
+  If processesCommand() returns "true" then the current command is considered processed and processCommand() will not be called again until a new command is received.
+If processCommand returns "false" then it will be called again in the next task() cycle until it either returns "true" or the getCommand() function has been called.

 ## IECFileDevice class reference